Kabouik/nmail/README.md

 Not Supported / Out of Scope
 ----------------------------
-- Local mailbox downloaded by third-party application (OfflineIMAP, fdm, etc)
+- Local mailbox downloaded by third-party application (OfflineIMAP, fdm, etc.)
 - Multiple email accounts in a single session
 - Special handling for Gmail labels
 - Threaded view